MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 Before PSSO can be enabled, the extension payload must be configured via MDM, with the Mac device enrolled into MDM and the [Mac Company Portal](/mem/intune/user-help/enroll-your-device-in-intune-macos-cp) app installed.

-Once the Mac has been configured, a user can setup their Mac device using the new secure enclave key feature, smartcard or a password authentication method.
+Once the Mac has been configured, a user can setup their Mac device using the new secure enclave key feature, smartcard (macOS 14 Sonoma only) or a password authentication method.
 This enables a user to use their Microsoft Entra ID to log into their Mac device and grant SSO across apps that use Microsoft Entra ID for authentication.

 ## Plan the project